manwar/perlweeklychallenge-club/challenge-171/james-smith/README.md

 ## Solution

+There are three stages to this:
+  * find all the factors;
+  * sum them up and
+  * compare them...

-There are three stages to this - find all the factors, sum them up and compare them...
-There are methods available to get all factors of a number {Math::Prime::Util has one) but this week we are going to roll our own.
+There are methods available to get all factors of a number (Math::Prime::Util has one) but this week we are going to roll our own.

 Firstly looping between `1` and `n` is a long loop especially is `n` is large.
 But we know that all factors (well nearly all) come in pairs if `f` is a factor of `n` then `f/n` is also a factor.
 This allows us to short cut the factor finding by only going as far as `sqrt(n)` to find the factors and include `f` and `n/f`.
-This is where we get to the gotcha if `f` is the `sqrt(n)` we have to avoid including it twice!
+This is where we get to the little gotcha if `f` is the `sqrt(n)` we have to avoid including it twice!
 See the second line of the equation...

 Now note we usually sum from `0` - but we do something slightly different here (1) we start from `1` not zero as we don't include `1` in our search for facotrs.
-Additionally we subtract `n` as that leads a simple to read comparision of `$s>0`.
+Additionally we subtract `n` as that leads a simpler to read comparision of `$s>0`.

+In this example we merge the factor/sum stages together into a single loop.

 ```perl
 sub is_abundant {